 Nutritional Facts About Quinoa

-- Quinoa actually has more concentrated levels of two antioxidants than even cranberries and lingonberries.
+- Actually has more concentrated levels of two antioxidants than even cranberries and lingonberries.

-- Quinoa also contains multiple phytonutrients which have anti-inflammatory actions.
+- Also contains multiple phytonutrients which have anti-inflammatory actions.

-- Quinoa is higher in fat content (compared to grains like wheat) and can provide valuable amounts of heart-healthy fats like monounsaturated fat in the form of oleic acid.
+- Is higher in fat content (compared to grains like wheat) and can provide valuable amounts of heart-healthy fats like monounsaturated fat in the form of oleic acid.

-- Quinoa can also provide small amounts of the omega-3 fatty acid, alpha-linolenic acid.
+- Can also provide small amounts of the omega-3 fatty acid, alpha-linolenic acid.

-- Quinoa is a good source of vitamin E.
+- Is a good source of vitamin E.

-- Quinoa contains over twice the amount of calcium compared to grains, ounce per ounce.
+- Contains over twice the amount of calcium compared to grains, ounce per ounce.

 - Quinoa’s nutrient benefits are not affected by cooking.